On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Abstract

 \section{Abstract}

-Deep neural network models are vulnerable to adversarial attacks.
-In many cases, malicious inputs intentionally crafted for one model can fool another model in the black-box attack setting.
-However, there is a lack of systematic studies on the transferability of adversarial examples and how to generate universal adversarial examples.
-In this paper, we systematically study the transferability of adversarial attacks for text classification models.
-In particular, we conduct extensive experiments to investigate how various factors, such as network architecture, input format, word embedding, and model capacity, affect the transferability of adversarial attacks.
-Based on these studies, we then propose universal black-box attack algorithms that can induce adversarial examples to attack almost all existing models.
-These universal adversarial examples reflect the defects of the learning process and the bias in the training dataset.
-Finally, we generalize these adversarial examples into universal word replacement rules that can be used for model diagnostics.
+Deep neural networks are vulnerable to adversarial attacks, where a small perturbation to an input alters the model prediction.
+In many cases, malicious inputs intentionally crafted for one model can fool another model.
+In this paper, we present the first study to systematically investigate the transferability of adversarial examples for text classification models and explore how various factors, including network architecture, tokenization scheme, word embedding, and model capacity, affect the transferability of adversarial examples.
+Based on these studies, we propose a genetic algorithm to find an ensemble of models that can be used to induce adversarial examples to fool almost all existing models.
+Such adversarial examples reflect the defects of the learning process and the data bias in the training set.
+Finally, we derive word replacement rules that can be used for model diagnostics from these adversarial examples.